AdhamKhouly/desk-reservation-attendance-system/README.md

 **Adham Elkhouly**

 - Analytics Specialist @ Nestlé
-- Passionate about building systems that solve real-world problems
-- Focused on scalable systems, automation, and data-driven design
+- Building scalable systems using Power Platform, data, and automation
 ---

 ## 📄 License

 This project is licensed under the MIT License.

-See the `LICENSE` file for details.
+See the `LICENSE.txt` file for details.

 ---

 ## ⭐ Final Note

-This project was built to solve a **real operational problem**.
+This system was built to solve a **real operational challenge**.

 It reflects how I approach engineering: